Azure/azure-sdk/docs/general/azurecore.md

 ### Distributed tracing policy

 Distributed tracing allows the consumer to trace their code from frontend to backend.
 The distributed tracing library creates spans (units of unique work) to facilitate tracing.
 Each span is in a parent-child relationship.
 As you go deeper into the hierarchy of code, you create more spans.
 These spans can then be exported to a suitable receiver as needed.
+Spans must follow [Tracing Conventions].
 To keep track of the spans, a _distributed tracing context_ (called a context within the rest of this section) is passed into each successive layer.
-For more information on this topic, visit the [OpenTelemetry]topic on tracing.
+For more information on this topic, visit the [OpenTelemetry] topic on tracing.

 The Distributed Tracing policy is responsible for: